Linty-Services/sonar-modelsim-plugin/README.md

 This plugin allows to import Modelsim xml reports data in Sonarqube.

 ## Usage

+### Compilation process

+This plugin can be built with the mvn clean package install command.

 ### Generating coverage report
 Coverage reports must be generated in Modelsim with Tools->Coverage Report->Text.
 The "XML format" box must be ticked.
 Code coverage->Statements and Code coverage->Branches or Code coverage->Conditions must be enabled according to what type of coverage needs to be imported.
 "Condition/Expression tables" option is necessary for importing condition coverage.